SoftCircuits/FullTextSearchQuery/README.md

 Install-Package SoftCircuits.FullTextSearchQuery
 ```

-Full Text Search Query is a .NET class library to help convert a user-friendly, Google-like search term into a valid Microsoft SQL Server full-text-search query.
+Full Text Search Query is a .NET class library that converts a user-friendly, Google-like search term into a valid Microsoft SQL Server full-text-search query.
 The code attempts to gracefully handle all syntax that would cause SQL Server to generate an error.

 # Details
 Microsoft SQL Server provides a powerful full-text search feature.
 However, the syntax is rather cryptic, especially for non-programmers.
 Moreover, there are many conditions that can cause SQL Server to throw up an error if things aren't exactly right.